BrennanStein/procelio-translation/README.md

 # Prepared in preparation for Procelio 1.0 Alpha release

-## The Rust executable is used for generating and compiling translation files.
+## The executable is used for generating and compiling translation files.
 It *must* be ran from the command line.

 #### `proceliotool.exe lang .\path\to\where\to\save (.\path\to\entries.txt)`
 - If MyLanguageName doesn't exist, creates a new localization file
-- If MyLanguageName does exist _but_ doesn't contain the same set of localization entities as entries.txt, updates the file to contain all
+- If MyLanguageName does exist _but_ doesn't contain all localization entities as entries.txt, updates the file to contain all
 - If MyLanguageName does exist and is up-to-date, compiles it to AnglicizedName.lang

 #### If run from the repo root directory...
 `.\proceliotool.exe lang .\files\ENGLISH`

+(For creating a new file, you can also copy-paste the English pack and replace as necessary)

 ## Customizing Translation Files
 Each translation file consists of two pieces: